Codeuctivity/PdfAValidatorApi/PdfAValidator/docs/nugetReadme.md

 PdfAValidatorApi wraps calls to [VeraPdf](http://www.preforma-project.eu/pdfa-conformance-checker.html) in a .net standard assembly and as WebApi.
-Access VeraPdf from your unit tests or integrate it into your micro architecture.
+Access VeraPdf from your unit tests.
+Works on Windows and Linux.

 ```PowerShell
 dotnet add package Codeuctivity.PdfAValidator